websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 ## Object REST APIs

-With the REST APIs, you can perform both single and batch CRUD operations for Object entries.
+With the [REST APIs](../../../headless-delivery/consuming-apis/consuming-rest-services.md), you can perform both single and batch CRUD operations for Object entries.
+You can also run complex queries using aggregation terms and [nested fields](../objects-tutorials/using-apis/using-nested-fields-with-objects.md).

 ![Each Object appears under REST Applications.](./headless-framework-integration/images/01.png)

 All endpoints and Java methods use the Object's name.
 In the following examples, replace `ObjectName` and `objectName` with the name of your Object.

-See [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md) for more information.

 ```{important}
 In Liferay DXP 7.4 GA1, Picklist field values must use the following format in Object API calls: `"samplePicklist": "string"`.
 As of Liferay DXP 7.4 U1, the format changes, and values must use this format: `"samplePicklist": {"key": "string"}`.